Patrick3131/Tentacles/README.md

 In a case where no attributes need to be reported, ``EmptyAttributes`` must be used.
 ## Domain driven analytics

 When developing an app it is important to understand its domain.
-Yes, we want to track if a user logs in or clicks on a specific button, but what we are particular interested is how are users interacting with ``DomainActivity``s. ``DomainActivity``s are the core functionalities that should bring the most value to our users and are specific to our app and its domain.
+Yes, we want to track if a user logs in or clicks on a specific button, but what we are particular interested is how are users interacting with ``DomainActivity``s. ``DomainActivity``s are the core functionalities that should bring the most value to your users and are specific to your app and its domain.

 Tentacles offers a way to connect events that are related to the same ``DomainActivity``.
 A session (identified by UUID) is a period devoted to a particular ``DomainActivity``.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further possibilities to analyse the data, as connections between the events can be derived.
 For example as Tentacles tracks every status change of a ``DomainActivity`` with a timestamp it is easily possible to calculate the duration between when the ``DomainActivity`` started and completed.